1. CREDIT CARD DEBT

 Credit score neededPoor or noneFair to Excellent

 Many unsecured credit cards require a minimum credit score to qualify.
 If you’ve recently experienced bankruptcy or another financial setback, you might not qualify for an unsecured credit card.
-Additionally, if you don’t have a credit history, perhaps because you’re younger or you recently moved to the U.S. from another country, you might not be able to get an unsecured credit card right away.
+Also, if you don’t have a credit history because you’re younger or if you recently moved to the U.S. from another country, you might not be able to get an unsecured credit card right away.

 Secured cards generally have much lower credit requirements.
 Because you’re offering a cash deposit, you can usually get a secured card even if you have poor or no credit.

-A secured credit card can make sense if you’re trying to establish or rebuild your credit history.
+A secured credit card could make sense if you’re trying to establish or rebuild your credit history.
 You can use one to learn how to handle credit responsibly (or prove that you already know how).
 Secured credit cards can be perfect as a first or a getting-back-on-your-financial-feet credit card.
-By their nature, they are a stepping stone to unsecured credit.
+By their nature, they’re a stepping stone to unsecured credit.

 Secured credit card fees

-Some secured credit cards have annual fees, maintenance fees, program fees… you get the idea.
-Many secured cards charge none of these fees.
+Many credit cards have annual fees, often called maintenance or membership fees.
+However, most unsecured cards don’t, so it pays to shop around.
 Search online for “best-secured credit cards” and check out the options.

 Example: Capital One has a secured credit card with no annual maintenance or program fee.